Crone1/Pig-and-Hive-MovieLens-Analysis/README.md

+# Overview
-This repository contains the college work I did during the module 'Data Analysis at Speed and Scale' using the big data tool - Pig.
+This repository contains the my work in analysing the MovieLens dataset using the big data tools Pig and Hive for the module 'Data Analysis at Speed and Scale'.

+A description of the MovieLens data can be seen at http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html

-In this work, I perform analysis and ran some queries on the MovieLens dataset.
-This involved first cleaning the data and then running the queries in PIG.
+In this work, I perform analysis and ran queries on this dataset in both Pig and Hive, however, I first needed to clean the data in PIG.

-A description of this data can be seen at http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html
+I used google cloud platform for this analysis.
+I found this much easier and more reliable than having the cluster hosted locally on my computer.

+# Obtaining the data
 Before I could clean the data or perform analysis on it, I first had to obtain it and put it onto my HDFS cluster.
 This was done using the following commands:

       -- Get the data files
       wget http://files.grouplens.org/datasets/movielens/ml-latest-small.zip